adamolnar/Portfolio_5_Cherry_Leaves_Mildew/README.md

 ### Project Inspiration
 - The idea for this project was inspired by [Mildew Detection in Cherry Leaves](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+PA_PAGPPF+2021_Q4/courseware/bde016cdbd184cdeafd341a73807e138/bd2104eb84de4e48a9df6f685773cbf2/).
+- The design and structure of this project draw inspiration from [Mildew-detection-cherry-leaves_milestonePP5](https://github.com/ssreelakshmi88/mildew-detection-cherry-leaves_milestonePP5?tab=readme-ov-file).
+I customized and adapted the layout to suit the unique requirements of this project.

 ### Project Template
-- The project base template is sourced from the [milestone-project-mildew-detection-in-cherry-leaves](https://github.com/Code-Institute-Solutions/milestone-project-mildew-detection-in-cherry-leaves) Git repository.
+- The project base template is sourced from the [Milestone-project-mildew-detection-in-cherry-leaves](https://github.com/Code-Institute-Solutions/milestone-project-mildew-detection-in-cherry-leaves) Git repository.

 ### Dataset Source
 - The dataset used in this project was obtained from [Kaggle](https://www.kaggle.com/datasets/codeinstitute/cherry-leaves).